OBOAcademy/obook/docs/tutorial/units.md

 Unfortunately there are some problems here:

-1. No one of these ontologies provides complete coverage of all the metric, historical, and biomedical units that we need.
+1. No one of these ontologies provides complete coverage of all the metric, historical, and biomedical units that we need
 2. All these projects model units of measurement in different ways
-3. The unlimited composition of complex units is a problem for any unit ontology build with OWL.
+3. The unlimited composition of complex units is a problem for any unit ontology build with OWL

-While QUDT has the widest support, it has the narrowest scrope.
-OM and UO have wider scope but much narrower community support.
+While QUDT has the widest support, it has the narrowest scope.
+OM and UO have wider scope but much narrower community support, with OBOE somewhere in the middle.
 UCUM has the widest scope and the widest support, but does not integrate with the semantic web.

 ## UoM